iman67/Machine.Learning.Coursera/README.md

 # Machine.Learning.corsera
-This is a machine learning with python
+This is a machine learning with python.